-- b.
+b.
 To secure the casualty to a carrier with a rope, the carrier rests on his hands and knees while the casualty straddles his back.
-(See fig. 54.)
-A 12-foot length of 1⁄2-inch rope is used.
+(See fig. 74.)
+A 12-foot length of $\frac{1}{2}$ -inch rope is used.
 The center of the rope is placed under the casualty's buttocks.
 The right loose end is passed under the carrier's right armpit, across his chest, over his left shoulder, and under the casualty's left arm; the left loose end is passed under the carrier's left armpit, across his chest, and over his right shoulder, and under the casualty's arm, and the tie is made across the casualty's back.
-If the carrier suffers from the pressure of the rope against his chest, the rope may be crossed behind his neck instead of over the chest, before securing the ends around the casualty.
-The carrier's shoulders should be padded to prevent cutting by the rope. - c.
-An alternative method is to use two pistol belts hooked together, and draped over the carrier's shoulders.
-The casualty straddles the carrier and the belay man secures the loose ends of the pistol belts under the casualty's buttocks.
-Slackness in the pistol belt sling should be avoided, since the carrier is most comfortable when the casualty rests high on his back.
-(See FM 8-35.) - 199.
-POLE CARRY (fig. 55).
-The pole-carry method should only be considered as a last resort, since it is very difficult for the litter bearers to handle.
-Its use is advisable only when narrow ledges must be traversed.
-The casualty is wrapped in two blankets and suspended from a 14-foot pole by rope, pistol belts, or web belts.
-In suspending the casualty, all excess slack should be avoided, since it increases the side-sway during carry.
-A two-man team, one on each end of the pole, carries the casualty.
-If the pole is long enough, a four-man team may be used.
+If the carrier suffers from the pressure of the rope against his chest, the rope may be crossed behind his neck instead of over his chest, before securing the ends around the casualty.
+The carrier's shoulders should be padded to prevent cutting by the rope.